 Which states offer deregulated energy?

-Deregulation has given thousands of Texans the power to choose their energy provider since 2002.
+Since 2002, deregulation has given millions of Texans the power to choose their energy provider.
 But Texas isn’t the only state with a deregulated energy market.
-There are 16 U.S. states that offer energy deregulation – and some also include a deregulated natural gas market.
+Seventeen U.S. states and the District of Columbia offer some form of significant energy deregulation — and some also include a deregulated natural gas market.

-Does your state offer energy choice?
+Is your state a deregulated energy state?
 Read on to find out which states enjoy a deregulated electricity market.

 Texas

-- Fun fact – About 85 percent of Texas enjoys energy choice – the largest percentage of any state!
+- Fun fact: About 85% of Texas enjoys energy choice — the largest percentage of any deregulated electricity state.

 Connecticut

-- Fun fact – The transition to deregulation also required suppliers to use renewable energy as a portion of the power source.
+- Fun fact: The laws introducing deregulation also required suppliers to use renewable energy as a portion of the power source — this must be 26% in 2023 and will increase to 40% by 2030.

 Pennsylvania

-- Fun fact – Pennsylvania was one of the first states to encourage deregulation, beginning an investigation into the energy market in 1994.
+- Fun fact: Pennsylvania was one of the first states to explore deregulation, beginning an investigation into the energy market in 1994.

 Massachusetts